 Welcome!

-In my spare time I enjoy exploring new places, playing the piano, immersing myself in nature, and engaging in improv.
+In my spare time, I enjoy exploring new places, playing the piano, immersing myself in nature, making fresh pasta, and engaging in improv.

 Photo Credits: Genevieve Beauchemin